anyscale/madewithml.github.io/docs/courses/mlops/preprocessing.md

 !!! tip
     Feature engineering can be done in collaboration with domain experts that can guide us on what features to engineer and use.

-> After engineering our features, we can use techniques such as [SHAP](https://github.com/slundberg/shap){:target="_blank"} (SHapley Additive exPlanations) or [LIME](https://github.com/marcotcr/lime){:target="_blank"} (Local Interpretable Model-agnostic Explanations) to inspect feature importance.
+> We can use techniques such as [SHAP](https://github.com/slundberg/shap){:target="_blank"} (SHapley Additive exPlanations) or [LIME](https://github.com/marcotcr/lime){:target="_blank"} (Local Interpretable Model-agnostic Explanations) to inspect feature importance.
 On a high level, these techniques learn which features have the most signal by assessing the performance in their absence.
 These inspections can be done on a model's single prediction or at a coarse-grained, overall level.

 ### Cleaning
 - use domain expertise and EDA